SolidHal/noisedeck/README.md

 - mic jack
 - 1x usb c ports
 - 2x usb a ports
-- ipad(?)
+- ipad
-- ipad pencil + charging space(?)
+- ipad pencil + charging space
-  - use https://www.amazon.com/Paiholy-Compatible-Generation-Lightweight-Convenient/dp/B0BMB7362T in the deck instead?
+  - use https://www.amazon.com/Paiholy-Compatible-Generation-Lightweight-Convenient/dp/B0BMB7362T in the deck

+future:
 - extra keys in topcase for common hotkeys(?)
 - choc key one octave keyboard in topcase(?)

 ## Notes

+dac needs a power switch, otherwise the ipad will always use it by default and never allow usage of the speakers

 TODO: